 - (a) The Commission may award moving expenses in cases in which the crime occurred in the victim's home, the victim has a reasonable fear for his/her life if he/she does not move from the home, or moving the victim's personal belongings is necessary.
 Written estimates and/or receipts are required for payment of moving expenses. - (b) The Commission may award temporary relocation expenses when the victim's home has been temporarily made uninhabitable as a direct result of the crime.
 Claimants/victims who qualify for temporary relocation expenses may receive per diem at a rate of \$150.
-If the size of the claimant's/victim's family necessitates the rental of two hotel rooms or larger accommodations, the Commission may consider awarding more than per diem for the temporary relocation expense.
-A copy of the hotel bill, credit card receipt, or other verifiable document is required for verification. - (c) Moving and temporary relocation expenses may not exceed a combined total of \$2,000.
+If the size of the claimant's/victim's family necessitates the rental of two hotel rooms or larger accommodations, the Commission may consider awarding more than per diem for the

+(c) Moving and temporary relocation expenses may not exceed a combined total of \$2,000.
 When the Commission determines that exigent circumstances exist, a maximum of \$3,000 may be awarded.